Zhiyu-Wei/Institutional-Research-Analysis/Simulation.md

 ```
 ### Probability Matrix (prob_mat)

-Rows correspond to students levels (T1–T10), columns correspond to exam outcomes (1–10), and each entry represents the probability mass assigned to a given student at a given level.
+Rows correspond to student ability levels (T1–T10), columns correspond to exam outcomes (10–1), and each entry represents the probability that a student at a given ability level attains a particular exam outcome.
+Each row therefore forms a valid probability distribution over exam outcomes.

 |        | 10     | 9     | 8     | 7     | 6     | 5     | 4     | 3     | 2     | 1    |
 |--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|